chef/automate/components/docs-chef-io/content/automate/major_upgrade.md

     ```
 - Check all services are running: `chef-automate status`
 - Once all the above steps are complete, major version upgrade is successful.

+## FAQ

+- How to check if automate is running external Postgres?
+Run `chef-automate config show` and if `enable=true` is present in `global.v1.external.postgresql` then its connected to external postgres.